dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/milestone-plan.md

 ## GitHub Milestones
 ![](img/milestonesview.jpg){: .fancy .medium}

 Enter in your milestones on your project github repos.
-At this point create at least a milestone per week up through week 5.
+At this point create at least 1 milestone per week up through week 5.
 Enter in due dates for each.
 Give your best shot at these, they should be more specific than "make progress for week 2".
 They should be less specific than "create login button" (this is an issue rather than a milestone).
 Examples include: "login and user profile flow",  "event review functionality", "fully integrate current flows with api".
 You can change these around later, but for now do put some thought into them.

 ## Issues